learning-zone/javascript-basics/README.md

 1. How do you determine whether object is frozen or not?
 1. What are the differences between WeakSet and Set?
 1. How do you get meta data of a module?
+1. How to do Javascript file size and extension validation before upload?
+1. How to create captcha using javascript?